oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

-**Note**: If you are choosing _not_ to use the predefined Domain YAML file and instead created your own Domain YAML file earlier, then substitute your custom file name in the above command.
+**Note**: If you are choosing _not_ to use the predefined Domain YAML file and instead created your own Domain YAML file earlier, then substitute your custom file name in the previous command.
 Previously, we suggested naming it `/tmp/mii-sample/mii-initial.yaml`.

 Now, if you run `kubectl get pods -n sample-domain1-ns --watch`, then you will see the introspector job run and your WebLogic Server pods start.
 The output will look something like this: